 Group Short-Term Disability Insurance

 Did you know that your federal employee benefits don’t include short-term disability coverage?
 With WAEPA Group Short-Term Disability Insurance, you can continue to receive a paycheck for up to six months during recovery from a temporary illness or injury.

 Understanding Group Short-Term Disability Insurance

 A Steady Income, Even if You Can’t Work

 As a WAEPA member, you can apply for benefits up to $6,500 a month to help replace your income while recovering from a short-term disability.
 This is limited to up to 60% of your average monthly income.
 The supplemental income will create a safety net for you and your family.

 Available Exclusively For Feds, By Feds

-This valuable protection is reserved for Civilian Federal Employees between the ages of 18 and 65 who are actively working at least 30 hours a week.
+This valuable protection is reserved for current and former Civilian Federal Employees between the ages of 18 and 65 who are actively working at least 30 hours a week.

 Valuable Product Benefits